 AIKEN, S.C., Sept.
 30, 2022 – Each year, the Savannah River Site (SRS) prepares its Annual Site Environmental Report (ASER) following U.S. Department of Energy (DOE) requirements.
 The site releases this report on the last day of the DOE fiscal year, to give the public and SRS stakeholders detailed information about environmental conditions at SRS for the previous calendar year.

 In 2021, SRS continued to safely operate and accomplish its missions while maintaining a record of environmental excellence and responding to the COVID-19 pandemic.
 As in previous years, the site met federal and state standards, designed to protect the public, environment and site workers.

 The report also summarizes SRS’s environmental data; environmental sustainability performance; compliance with applicable DOE, federal and state regulations; and remediation and surveillance monitoring programs.

 SRS has monitored environmental conditions since the site was built in the early 1950s and has published an ASER since 1959.

-Each year, management and operations contractor Savannah River Nuclear Solutions collects more than 10,000 monitoring samples found both on and off site including air, water, soil, sediment, food products, freshwater fish, seafood, wildlife, plants and trees.
-Samples are collected from neighboring cities, towns and counties located in Georgia and South Carolina.
+Management and operations contractor Savannah River Nuclear Solutions, LLC (SRNS) collects more than 10,000 monitoring samples annually found both on and off site including air, water, soil, sediment, food products, freshwater fish, seafood, wildlife, plants and trees.
+Samples are collected from neighboring cities, towns and counties found in Georgia and South Carolina.

 U.S. Department of Energy